picosonic/arcimage/README.md

 Some examples are:
 ------------------

-*  (Read an Archi D/E format floppy into a disk image)
+*  Read an Archi D/E format floppy into a disk image

-  arcimg c:\test.adf
+  `arcimg c:\test.adf`

-*  (Write an Archi D/E format floppy from a disk image, [Note: The floppy must be preformatted on an Arc])
+*  Write an Archi D/E format floppy from a disk image *Note: The floppy must be preformatted on an Arc*

-  arcimg c:\games.adf /write
+  `arcimg c:\games.adf /write`

 The "/format" option does not work, I'm not sure why perhaps I've done something silly, or missed something.
 If you have any suggestions about how I can fix this then email me, and I'll put it right.